Playwrights' Company: History

-“The Fourposter,” Jan de Hartog’s two-character comedy about love and marriage starring Hume Cronyn and Jessica Tandy, was one such a production; with 632 performances and a subsequent 42 -week national tour, it was to become a big hit after its opening on Broadway in 1951.
-The show perhaps “saved The Playwrights Company from extinction,” wrote Sherwood in a response to a thank-you letter Hume Cronyn had sent the company after the show’s first anniversary.
-“But what I most like about your letter,” Sherwood went on, “is your recognition that the company is worth saving.
-The fact that Maxwell Anderson, Elmer Rice and I -- and we were the three actual founders -- have stuck together for 15 years is not so much a tribute to the three of us as to Victor, Bill and John Wharton.”
-Also presented by The Playwrights’ in 1951 was “Darkness at Noon,” starring Kim Hunter and Claude Rains, which won playwright Sidney Kingsley a New York Drama Critics Circle Award.
+The Fourposter, Jan de Hartog's two-character comedy about love and marriage starring Hume Cronyn and Jessica Tandy, was one such a production.
+With 632 performances and a subsequent 42-week national tour, it was to become a big hit after its opening on Broadway in 1951.
+The show perhaps "saved The Playwrights Company from extinction", wrote Sherwood in a response to a thank-you letter Hume Cronyn had sent the company after the show's first anniversary.
+"But what I most like about your letter", Sherwood went on, "is your recognition that the company is worth saving.
+The fact that Maxwell Anderson, Elmer Rice and I—and we were the three actual founders—have stuck together for 15 years is not so much a tribute to the three of us as to Victor, Bill and John Wharton".
+Also presented by The Playwrights' in 1951 was Darkness at Noon starring Kim Hunter and Claude Rains, which won playwright Sidney Kingsley a New York Drama Critics Circle Award.

-The hands-down most promising of the outside dramatists was Robert Anderson whose first major play “Tea and Sympathy” won him membership in the company as soon as the company read it.
-“Tea and Sympathy” opened in 1953 and became The Playwrights Company’s longest running show (more than 2 1/2 years).
+Robert Anderson, first major play Tea and Sympathy won him membership in the company as soon as the company read it.
+Tea and Sympathy opened in 1953 and became The Playwrights Company's longest-running show, more than two-and-a-half years.

-Other ‘50s pivotal Playwrights’ productions were Sam Taylor’s “Sabrina Fair” starring Joseph Cotten and Margaret Sullavan (and directed by H.C.
-Potter); Jean Giraudoux’s “Ondine,” starring Mel Ferrer and Audrey Hepburn directed by Alfred Lunt; Anderson’s “The Bad Seed” which starred Nancy Kelly and Patty McCormack; Tennessee Williams’ Tony and Drama Critics Circle Award-winning “Cat on A Hot Tin Roof,” starring Barbara Bel Geddes, Ben Gazzara and Burl Ives, directed by Kazan; “Time Remembered” starring Richard Burton, Helen Hayes and Susan Strasberg; “The Pleasure of His Company” by Sam Taylor and Cornelia Otis Skinner starring Cyril Ritchard, Miss Skinner and George Peppard; and Peter Shaffer’s “Five Finger Exercise,” starring Jessica Tandy and Juliet Mills.
+Other 1950s pivotal Playwrights' productions were Samuel A. Taylor's Sabrina Fair starring Joseph Cotten and Margaret Sullavan, directed by H. C. Potter; Jean Giraudoux's Ondine, starring Mel Ferrer and Audrey Hepburn directed by Alfred Lunt; Anderson's The Bad Seed, which starred Nancy Kelly and Patty McCormack; Tennessee Williams' Tony and Drama Critics Circle Award-winning Cat on a Hot Tin Roof, starring Barbara Bel Geddes, Ben Gazzara and Burl Ives, directed by Kazan; Time Remembered starring Richard Burton, Helen Hayes and Susan Strasberg; The Pleasure of His Company by Sam Taylor and Cornelia Otis Skinner, starring Cyril Ritchard, Miss Skinner and George Peppard; and Peter Shaffer's Five Finger Exercise, starring Jessica Tandy and Juliet Mills.

-The Company’s last play was Gore Vidal’s contemporary political drama “The Best Man,” starring Melvyn Douglas, Lee Tracy and Frank Lovejoy, which opened in March, 1960.
+The Company's last play was Gore Vidal's contemporary political drama The Best Man, starring Melvyn Douglas, Lee Tracy and Frank Lovejoy, which opened in March 1960.
 Tracking a modern presidential election campaign not unlike the real-life one of that year, the play ran 520 performances.
 During its early run, candidate John F. Kennedy attended a performance and paid the cast a visit backstage.